johniwasz/whetstone.chatgpt/README.md

 # Whetstone.ChatGPT

 A simple light-weight library that wraps ChatGPT API completions.
-Additions to support images and other beta features are in progress.

 This library includes quality of life improvements: